-Services that are covered for you What you must pay when you get these services Inpatient Mental Health Care Authorization is required.
-Covered services include mental health care services that require a hospital stay.
+Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's admitting order.
 The day before you are discharged is your last inpatient day.
-You pay \$325 copayment per day for days 1-5.
-You pay \$0 copayment after day 5.
-You can get inpatient care at a psychiatric hospital for a total of 190 days over the course of your life.
-If you get authorized inpatient care at an out of network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
+Authorization is required.
+You pay \$350 copayment per day for days 1-5.
+You pay \$0 copayment for days 6-90.
+If you get authorized inpatient care at an out of network hospital after your emergency condition is stabilized, your cost is the costsharing you would pay at a network hospital.

-Inpatient Stay: Covered Services Received in a Hospital or SNF During a Non-Covered Inpatient Stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:
+What you must pay when Services that are covered for you vou get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay Physician Services If you have exhausted your inpatient benefits or if the inpatient Please refer to stay is not reasonable and necessary, we will not cover your "Physician/Practitioner inpatient stay.
+However, in some cases, we will cover certain services, including doctor's services you receive while you are in the hospital or the skilled office visits" section in this nursing facility (SNF).
+Covered services include, but are not chart. limited to: Diagnostic and Physician services radiological services Diagnostic tests (like lab tests) surgical dressings, and X-ray, radium, and isotope therapy including technician splints materials and services

+Splints, casts, and other devices used to reduce fractures and dislocations

+Surgical dressings

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy
+Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices splints Please refer to "Outpatient Diagnostic Tests and Therapeutic Services"

+- Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy section in this chart.